psxact/psxact/README.md

 ## Contributing

 If you'd like to contribute, please create a fork and issue pull requests!
-I am very open to newcomers, and will need all the help I can get to make the best PS1 emulator available.

-However, do try and follow the syntax used by the project when contributing, I **will** rewrite any code to make it match the project style before accepting.
+Newcomers and experts alike are welcome to [.github/CONTRIBUTING.md](contribute).

 ## Communication